techmack92/e-commerce-backend/README.md

 + MySQL2<br>

 ***Install Node Package Manager and Dependencies:***<br>
+1. Clone this repository<br>
-1. Use command: `npm init -y` to install the Node Package Manager<br>
+2. Use command: `npm install` to install the Node Package Manager<br>
-2. Use command: `npm install dotenv` to install the dotenv package<br>
+3. Use command: `npm install dotenv` to install the dotenv package<br>
-3. Use command: `npm install --save mysql2` to install the MySQL2 package for the database queries<br>
+4. Use command: `npm install --save mysql2` to install the MySQL2 package for the database queries<br>
-4. Use command: `npm install express` to install the express package<br>
+5. Use command: `npm install express` to install the express package<br>
-5. Use command: `npm install sequelize` to install the sequelize package<br>
+6. Use command: `npm install sequelize` to install the sequelize package<br>

 ## Usage
-When user has completed all installation steps:<br>
+***When user has completed all installation steps above:***<br>
+1. Connect to the database by using command: `mysql -u root -p` & enter password from .env file
+2. Use command: `SOURCE schema.sql;`<br>
+3. Seed data to the database by using command: `npm run seed`<br>
-1. Begin the application by using command: `node server.js`<br>
+4. Connect to the server & begin the application by using command: `npm start`<br>

 ## Demo
 [Demo Walkthrough]()<br>